IwasakiLab/Evodictor/README.md

 ### Overview of Evodictor

 **Evodictor** is a software package for learning patterns and predicting the future of evolution by gain/losses of given binary traits (e.g., gene presence/absence).
 Evodictor takes a phylogenetic tree and presence/absence profiles of every trait for all the extant and the ancestral species in the tree as input, then predicts the gain/loss probability of a target trait from a given trait repertoire of a species (e.g., presence/absence of every gene in the genome of the species).
 To predict trait gain/loss, Evodictor learns what traits tend to be present/absent prior to gain/losses of the target trait from past gain/loss evolution across diverse species.
-Evodictor was established in a study (XXXXXX), and was demonstrated to predict gene gain/loss evolution of bacterial metabolic systems.
+Evodictor was established in [Konno and Iwasaki, Science Advances, 2023](https://www.science.org/doi/10.1126/sciadv.adc9130), and was demonstrated to predict gene gain/loss evolution of bacterial metabolic systems.

 <img src=image/Fig1.png >